TomSygiel/lejt_project/GUIDELINES.md

 GIT
 Commit message should be able to end the following sentance: "This commit will..."
-For longer commit messages separate the message into title and body (`git commit -m "This is title" -m "This is body") At least two people in the group should verify the pull request Pull into master after each merged pull request
-Start day by pulling from master
+For longer commit messages separate the message into title and body (`git commit -m "This is title" -m "This is body") At least two people in the group should verify the pull request if conflict occurs Start day by pulling from master